This post may contain affiliate links. Please read our disclosure policy.

 Frequently asked questions

-Help!
 My caramel sauce is hard and thick.
-Can I reheat it?
+How can I fix it?

 Caramel sauce being poured into a jar